jax-parker/suffolk-sailing-club/README.md

 * As a Returning user, I want to navigate quickly through pages I have seen before to get to the pages which are updated the most:
 - **Testing was performed on all Navigation links to ensure users can easily navigate the Website. - Successful**

-* As a First Time user, I want to view the website and content clearly on my mobile device, iPad or laptop:
+* As a First Time user, I want to view the website and content clearly on my mobile device, tablet, desktop or laptop:
-* As a Returning user, I want to view the website and content clearly on my mobile device, iPad or laptop:
+* As a Returning user, I want to view the website and content clearly on my mobile device, tablet, desktop or laptop:
 - **Testing was performed to ensure the Website was responsive on all devices. - Successful**

 * As a First Time user, I want to find ways to follow the Suffolk Sailing Club on different social media platforms: